 In addition to the points mentioned above you’ve to make sure that your privacy notices and contracts are in complete compliance with the GDPR.

-The tips and tricks mentioned above are provided by Totality Services – reputed for offering premium IT support in London at the cost of peanuts.
+The tips and tricks mentioned above are provided by Totality Services – reputed for offering premium IT support at the cost of peanuts.
 If you think you can avoid the GDPR compliance because Brexit will nullify it, you should think again, suggest IT pros working at Totality Services.